harshitha4018/DSE/README.md

              sql : INSERT INTO Students (StudentID, Name, Age, Department, City)

---->DAY 4 : Retrieving Data with SELECT
+---> Retrieving Data with SELECT

-    bjective : Learned how to retrieve data from tables using the `SELECT` statement and apply different clauses to filter and organize results.
+    objective : Learned how to retrieve data from tables using the `SELECT` statement and apply different clauses to filter and organize results.

    Topics Covered:
            1. SELECT Statement : Used to retrieve data from one or more columns in a table